joms/this-is-just-a-test/README.md

 I considered making the Form component handling the state for all inputs.
 This would've made it easier to handle simple input fields using just the `name` attribute.
 It would also make the `onSubmit` event simpler as it would just proved an object of data the consumer could care about.
 But, it'd also require a different approach to custom inputs like `Dropdown` where the onChange even would have a different flow.
 Not impossible, but it would alter the data flow I had used up to this point.
 **Conclusion:** Form is stateless, and the `onSubmit` event only exists to tell the form state handler that the submit event has occured.

+## Libraries

+### react-scripts

+Create-react-app comes with what to me is a ton of benefits; One does no longer have to care about updating the single components of a React setup.
+For instance react-dom version, webpack, jest and other tools.
+It also provides a sensible webpack configuration with a bunch of smart functionality and well tested configurations.
+It also provides a default jest version that's tested with the current React version.

+### node-sass

+SCSS rocks!
+And to add support for it with react-scripts, the only thing one has to do is installing this package.

+### classnames

+A neat way of doing conditional classnames for components.

+### reboot.scss

+Reboot is the CSS reset from Bootstrap which provides a nice way of ensuring the baseline for your DOM looks the same across all browsers.

+### Why not use a framework like bootstrap you say?

+As the size of this application is set, I felt for going with doing the UI library myself.
+It's not very complicated, and does not set requirements for e.g. complex grid behaviour.
+I considered both Bootstrap, Semantic UI and Bulma, but concluded I could handle this myself.

+### react-final-form

+In retrospect I think I should've gone with using `react-final-form` which is a library for creating and controlling forms.
+It provides a nice solution for state management, whilst opening for things like good validation and error handling, which is the part I am least happy about in my own solution.

 ## Available Scripts